-You can prepare the inside of your home for a new roof installation by taking into consideration people and pets, wall hangings and lights fixtures, and attic space.
+Your new roof installation day is approaching and you may be wondering how to prepare the inside of your home.
+You must take into consideration people and pets, wall hangings and lights fixtures, and attic space.
 Most homeowners know intuitively that the day their new roof is installed there will be lots of noise and vibrations that can be heard and felt on the inside of their homes.
 You can prepare by following a few easy steps.

 Next, you should be mindful of all things attached to walls and ceilings on your new roof day.
 If your home has two stories, then the second floor should be prioritized over the first floor.
 You should remove all hanging objects from walls.
 Pictures, art, even flimsy bookshelves are all subject to falling during the most intense parts of roof tear off and installation.
 Chandeliers and fragile light fixtures should be stabilized or even taken down in situations where fixtures are in close proximity to roof installation.
 Glass, china, and vases should also be considered potential breakable objects during roof installation and should be tended to accordingly.